Apple Cider Vinegar for healthy hair and skin.

 It is important to use raw Apple Cider Vinegar, which contains the mother, in order to fully benefit from the use of ACV.
 The mother is a web-like cluster of beneficial bacteria, that converts the apple cider into a vinegar, or ferments it.
 The vinegar will have a murky quality and should be shaken before use to distribute the bacteria and enzymes throughout the liquid.
 Cheap Apple Cider Vinegar is typically filtered and pasteurized, killing all the beneficial bacteria that we want.

-Apple Cider Vinegar has a similar pH to that of human hair.
-Conventional shampoos and conditioners upset the hair's natural pH which can damage the condition of the scalp, and the strength of the hair.
-These products also leave a residue on the hair, weighing it down and clogging hair follicles.
+Human hair and skin is slightly acidic and using apple cider vinegar helps to maintain a healthy acid mantle and add sheen to hair.
+Some conventional shampoos and conditioners aren't pH balanced which can damage the condition of the scalp, and make the hair brittle.
+These products can also leave a residue on the hair, weighing it down and clogging hair follicles.
 When hair follicles get clogged, hair loss increases and the follicles can go dormant.
-Regular use of Apple Cider Vinegar clears product build-up from the scalp, and can return hair to its natural, slightly acidic state.
+Regular use of apple cider vinegar clears product build-up from the hair and scalp, and can return hair to its natural, slightly acidic state.
 Only use diluted ACV on your hair, scalp or skin; it will still smell like vinegar, but the smell will dissipate as it dries.

 Shop Herbal Infused Apple Cider Vinegar blends here: https://apothecuryous.com/products/herbal-infused-apple-cider-vinegar-hair-rinse